 What Is the S&P 500?

-The S&P 500 tracks 500 of the largest U.S. companies.
-Learn how it works, how it's calculated, and why investors use it as a benchmark.
+The S&P 500 tracks 500 large U.S. companies and represents about 80% of the U.S. stock market.
+Learn how it works, how it's calculated, and how to invest in it.

 What Is the S&P 500?